-I have worked as a counsellor since 2010, I have been training as a Counselling Psychologist with Middlesex University since 2012.
+I have worked as a counsellor since 2010, I completed a doctorate in Counselling Psychology at Middlesex University in 2020,

 I have worked in the NHS for 6 years in a range of services, including Guys and St Thomas’s Psycho-oncology service and North Hackney Community Mental Health Team.

 I am able to offer individual psychotherapy for a range of difficulties such as depression, generalized anxiety, health anxiety, compulsive behaviours, phobias, panic attacks, low self-esteem, fertility problems, sexual identity concerns, post-traumatic stress and other traumatic conditions.
 I also work with emotional difficulties relating to cancer diagnosis and treatment, chronic illness and bereavement.
 I am LGBT friendly.

 My specialism is Existential Psychotherapy which aims to help the client understand their distress as an outcome of their encounter with particular aspects of the human condition.
 We explore the choices that have been taken and use creativity to try to appreciate the choices that lie ahead.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 The UK Council for Psychotherapy (UKCP) is a leading professional body for the education, training and regulation of psychotherapists and psychotherapeutic counsellors.
 Its register is accredited by the government's Professional Standards Authority.

 As part of its commitment to protect the public, it works to improve access to psychotherapy, to support and disseminate research, to improve standards and to respond effectively to complaints against its members.